Helper by day, dreamer-schemer by night, inquiring by nature, mother of four by hook or by crook, slightly zany by coincidence: I'm Laura.

 I have chosen birth work because I believe it is my calling, one of the things I was born to do.

 My fascination with childbearing sprang alive during my first pregnancy.
-Like you're doing, I gobbled up all the information I could.
+I gobbled up all the information I could.
 What ensued was a magical birth.
 My labor began in its own good time (at 42w3d!); a Blue Moon provided its light; my husband held me in the birth pool; my sister braided my hair; my midwife caught our slippery nine-pounder; the friends who had loaned their house for a home birth brought food; and the world greeted our newborn boy with a thunderstorm.

 If I were a fairy Godmother, I would give all new mothers the gifts that birth gave me: dignity, simplicity, a glimpse of my own capabilities, and a sense of the holiness of the moment.

-My practice has since moved to the midwestern US.
-I now have experience of working with women in many different situations, from uncomplicated home waterbirth to emergency Cesarean birth under general anesthesia, and in several countries.
+After almost fifteen years in practice, I now have experience of working with women in many different situations, from uncomplicated home waterbirth to emergency Cesarean birth under general anesthesia, and in several countries.

 I have enormous confidence in women as they grow, birth and care for their babies – and in babies, with their individuality, desire to thrive and surprising wisdom.

-It’s my experience that… … giving birth can be enjoyable, healing, joyful and enriching
+It’s my experience that… …giving birth can be enjoyable, healing, joyful and enriching

-… change is always possible.
+…change is always possible.
 If there are no good options, I can still change my attitude

-It’s my belief that… … pregnancy is not an illness but a marker of health
+It’s my belief that… …pregnancy is not an illness but a marker of health

-… each person is a walking image of God deserving to be treated as such
+…each person is a walking image of God deserving to be treated as such

-… birth is a spiritual, emotional, familial, relational event, not just a medical one
+…birth is a spiritual, emotional, familial, relational event, not just a medical one

-It’s my hope that… … all babies will be brought into the world with reverence and celebration
+It’s my hope that… …all babies will be brought into the world with reverence and celebration

-… doulas will one day be obsolete, replaced by organic sources of skilled care
+…doulas will one day be obsolete, replaced by organic sources of skilled care

 These are my own views, and I respect that yours may be different.
 I am happy to serve with equal respect all people, no matter what their beliefs about life or birth.